We recently sat down with Medisanté‘s CEO, Gilles Lunzenfichter, to talk about Connected Care for Remote Patient Monitoring.

 A few topics were discussed:

 - The importance of seamless device interoperability with health IT systems in remote patient monitoring (RPM).
 The myth that the device connectivity of the future will rely on device vendors’ mobile apps on the consumer smartphone is about to be dispelled.

 - “App2cloud” cellular device connectivity in the home is a major source of vulnerability to cyberattacks and ransomware in RPM.
 In addition, health care systems and data protection officers at providers cannot afford the risk of having a clunky end-point to automate IoT data collection in population health.

-- The emergence of modern health IT systems designed to be systems of inter-action with remote patients instead of being systems that “record” in-person encounters in hospitals are a key trend towards virtual chronic care.
+- The emergence of modern health IT systems designed to interact with remote patients instead of systems that “record” in-person encounters in hospitals are crucial for virtual chronic care.
 Such systems will be both compliant AND cloud-enabled, in case there is still any doubt there.